How To Build An Email Marketing Funnel With Flying Colors

 You can also come across the term email marketing sales funnel, including all the steps a customer goes through to convert.
-Especially in B2B organizations, the distinction can be more profound, as sales representatives can jump in the process using cold emails or a sales pitch to push qualified leads down the funnel faster.
+Especially in B2B organizations, the distinction can be more profound, as sales representatives can jump in the process using cold emails with videos or a sales pitch to push qualified leads down the funnel faster.
 But here, we’ll focus more on techniques that email marketers can put together strategically to meet their objectives.

 Why Do You Need An Email Marketing Funnel?

 Now, let’s see all the benefits this method can bring to your business: